 “When you talk about agnosticism it’s very important to make a distinction between ‘I don’t know whether x is true or not’ therefore it is 50-50 likely or unlikely…and that’s the kind of agnostic in which I’m definitely not.
 I think one can place estimates of probability on these things and I think the probability of any supernatural creator existing is very very low.”

 Yes, very, very low indeed with his brazen claim of strong atheism at 0.014.
 On the one hand Dawkins says emphatically he is an agnostic when asked about a disproof, but then he quickly distinguishes himself from a “50-50” agnostic.
-But here’s the problem with Dawkins thinking – he misconstrues EP with statistical probability.
-An agnostic does not hold there is a “50-50” chance God exists; he doesn’t know if God exists.
-The following thought experiment should help to clarify where Dawkins went wrong:
+I think it is pretty clear: Dawkins doesn’t understand his terms.
+If you are truly an agnostic, then 50-50 odds (if you were to place a bet) is entirely appropriate.
+But when he talks above about placing estimates on probability, that are very low, he sounds like he’s equivocating with statistical probability.
+But we’ve already seen they are not the same.
+The following thought experiment should help clarify:

 I tell you I have a box full of cards with either heads or tails depicted on them and ask you to draw one at random.
 But just before drawing a card, I invite you to assess your confidence as a epistemic probability (EP) in the belief: “You will draw heads.”
 Of course, you have no idea.
 You do not believe you will draw “heads” any more than “tails.”
 I might have put all “heads” in the box or few.
 The heads-tails distribution is unknown to you.
 The correct EP is 0.5 because you have no justification for moving up or down without additional information.
 However, this does not mean as you draw cards from the box; the number of “heads” drawn will approach 50%.
 The objective (statistical) probability in drawing “heads” is unknown and not necessarily 0.5 just because you are entirely unsure and your SP is 0.5.

-So why would Dawkins try to obfuscate and redefine agnosticism?
+So why would Dawkins try to obfuscate what it means to be agnostic?
 Why was Hitchens so reluctant to be labeled an agnostic?
 The answer is obvious.
 You cannot legitimately speak, rally, write, argue and debate relentlessly about one of the most profound subjects if you simply don’t know.
 You cannot have integrity and be bent on the destruction of theism if you don’t know.
 You certainly cannot be one of the four horsemen of atheism if you don’t know.
 What recourse do they have other than to weasel out?
 Agnosticism, adequately understood, is not a category any prominent new atheist is comfortable with.

 If these new atheists have good reason to avoid agnosticism, why not just boldly claim strong atheism at all times?
 Why even leave the door cracked open on agnosticism?
 Again the answer is fairly obvious.
 Without good reason for atheism, the best one can rationally and honestly proclaim is agnosticism.
 Referring again to the above diagram, in the absence of good reason for G one is moved downward to 0.5.
 But in the absence of good reason for ~G, one is moved upward to 0.5.
 Merely on the basis of finding arguments for theism wanting, one cannot rationally infer strong atheism.
 A rational person ought not to believe a proposition is false just because they feel there is no compelling good reason to believe it is true, unless of course they also have good reason to believe it is false. [iii]